Public Works Department (Western Australia): Harbours and rivers

 The department was responsible for the construction of Fremantle Harbour and many other smaller regional jetties and wharves.
 Day labour from the department also ran the facilities of the harbours.
 The department was also responsible for conducting surveys of rivers and coastal features.

 During the Great Depression, a number of works were undertaken on the basis of unemployment relief.
 One of these was the diversion of the Harvey River between 1931 and 1934 and employed over 2500 men.

-After the disbanding of the P.W.D. these tasks were taken on by:
+After the disbanding of the PWD these tasks were taken on by: